ably/spaces/CONTRIBUTING.md

 ## Test suite

-To run the Jest tests, simply run the following command:
+To run the tests, simply run the following command:

     npm test